 Rome is considered safe for female travelers as long as you follow the usual personal safety precautions that you normally take at home.

 You may get some unwanted attention or compliments during your time in Rome, which are best to ignore.
-Apparently catcalling is very common here.
+I find catcalling very common here.

 Don’t accept drinks or rides from strangers, avoid walking alone at night and never let anyone into your hotel room.
 Never leave your drink unattended in a restaurant, cafe or bar.
 You know the drill.